jcbhmr/.github/wiki/Style.md

 ### `package.json`

 Inside `package.json` there are usually a lot of scripts.
-Most of those can be hooked into the default `prepack` `test`, `pretest`, `prepare`, etc. npm hooks.

-For those that can't, like `build:docs`, it's nice to use **the existing convention**.
-For the workflow where you need to build documentation in a separate command than your code being compiled, use the `build:docs` script name.
-It's the most common.
+Don't worry about them too much, but try to make sure that the names of the scripts _roughly_ match the intended usecase.
+For instance, here are some common de facto standard script
+names:

+- **`dev`:** Start any sort of development-related server, watcher, or other preview for development.
+Use this for things like HTTP servers with `nodemon index.js` or `vite`.
+- **`lint`:** Use this to perform linting checks!
+Try to make sure you document if `npm run lint` will change the local files (apply linting fixes) or just validate the current state against the linting rules.
+This is where you might put `tsc` or `prettier`.

 <!-- prettier-ignore-start -->
 [GitHub Search]: https://github.com/search